soramitsukhmer-lab/deploy-shell/README.md

 # About
-A virtual deployment shell for DevOps for @soramitsukhmer
+A virtual deployment shell for DevOps for @soramitsukhmer.
+Simplify the process of using Ansible and other tools for DevOps

+## Features

+- Python `v3.11.5`
+- Ansible `v8` and `v9`

+See `packages.debian` file for a list of installed packages.

 ## Usage